(last update: 9 June 2020)

 In the absence or disability of the Treasurer, the President is empowered and authorized to receive and disburse monies belonging to the Club and to sign checks on the accounts in the Club’s name.
 In the absence or disability of the Secretary, the President is empowered and authorized to appoint a temporary Secretary.
 Upon the election or appointment of a new President the past president shall assist in a thorough transition.

 In the absence or disability of the President, his or her duties and responsibilities shall be discharged by the Vice President who will have all the authority of the President.

 The Secretary shall keep a record of all business conducted at meetings of the Membership and of the Board of Trustees.
 He or she shall:

-- keep the original or copies of all correspondence;
+3. keep the electronic records of all correspondence;

 The Secretary is the registered agent for corporate purposes.